Montecri/GNSSTimeServer/README.md

 There is provision to turn the displays on and off.
 This can be done by connecting a PIR motion sensor or a switch to the A0 pin on the NodeMCU.

 The code is in two files, main.cpp and definitions.h.
+It is recommended to use PlatformI) to compile it.
+That way all the libraries needed will automatically be installed.
+The PlatformIO .ini file is also provided.

 A custom enclosure was built for the server using walnut and acrylic.